 11. Visit the Red House Museum

-Latest Update – April 2021: The Red House is currently closed until further notice.
+Latest Update – June 2021: The Red House Museum and Gardens is now open.

 12. Explore Hengistbury Head + Mudeford Sandbank